OCarvajalMora/Shortiu-Erel/README.md

 ## Usage

-1. First, you have to check if you machine is running Mongo.
+1. First, you have to check if your machine is running Mongo.
 2. You should run the application with this command (into project folder):

 ```bash